WizUI/WuiDom/README.md

     myTitle.hide();
 ```

-This method will return a child by its name if assigned.
+This method will return a child by its name if assigned, or `undefined` if no.

 #### removeChild